CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.2.4 Remote maintenance.md

 #### OPS.2.4.M20 Operation of remote maintenance [IT operation]

-To ensure the operation of the IT systems and applications through remote maintenance, the initiative to set up a support or remote maintenance session should always be based on the users of the supported IT components.
+To ensure the operation of the IT systems and applications through remote maintenance, the initiative to set up a support or remote maintenance session should always be based on the users of the IT components being managed.
 Since these work directly with the IT systems and applications, a notification process for support and remote maintenance requests should be established (eg ticket system).
 All access by remote maintenance should only be permitted after successful authentication.

 The security infrastructure releases required to establish the remote maintenance access should be integrated into the established firewall rule processes.
 The integration of remote maintenance into the security infrastructure should take into account all the information in the * NET.3.2 Firewall * block.
 A remote maintenance service provider should not have access to IT systems and applications outside of those required for the respective remote maintenance.
 In order to ensure that only authorized accesses by administrators are possible, the communication between remote maintenance server and client should be verified by means of a stateful firewall, better a firewall NG.